Is Sparks (Original Caffeinated Formula) Discontinued? What Happened?

 What made the original Sparks different?

 The original version included caffeine, taurine, guarana, and ginseng.
-Once those were removed, Sparks lost the thing that made it stand out.
+Once those were removed as part of the 2008 settlement, Sparks lost what made it stand out.

 Did Sparks come before Four Loko?

 Yes.
-Sparks was already on the market years before Four Loko became the most famous caffeinated alcohol brand.
+Sparks was already on the market years before Four Loko became the most well-known caffeinated alcohol brand.

 What do people remember most about original Sparks?

-Usually the orange can, the battery-like design, and the fact that it felt like a cross between an energy drink and a malt liquor.
+Usually the orange can, the battery-like design, and the feeling that it was a mix between an energy drink and a malt liquor.

 Explore More